 You might be surprised that Scripture actually addresses this issue of laziness in pursuing legitimate pleasures.
 The Proverbs have many unflattering things to say about the sluggard, and this may be one of the least complimentary:

-“Whoever is slothful will not roast his game, but the diligent man will get precious wealth.”Eccl 12:27
+“Whoever is slothful will not roast his game, but the diligent man will get precious wealth.”Prov 12:27

-“The sluggard buries his hand in the dish, and will not even bring it back to his mouth.”Eccl 19:24
+“The sluggard buries his hand in the dish, and will not even bring it back to his mouth.”Prov 19:24

 The sluggard in Scripture is the one who refuses to work, maintain his home and livelihood, and, as it turns out, one who doesn’t even exert himself to attain God-given enjoyments.
 The sluggard had the wherewithal to kill his game, but he was willing to settle for uncooked food rather than roast it.2 He had the capacity to make a move to feeding himself and put his hand in the dish, but actually tasting the food was just too hard of a task.